OpenSouceCode/Hacktoberfest2020/content/participant/Suraez.md

 Name: Suraj Ojja
 institution: Tribhuwan University
 image: suraez.jpg
-quote: I believe "If you can dream it , you can do it".
+quote: I believe "If you can dream it, you can do it".
 github: suraez
 ---